-How to Build GDPR and HIPAA Compliant Dashboards
+How to Build GDPR- and HIPAA-Compliant Dashboards

-Data privacy isn’t just a legal concern. it’s a design requirement.
+Data privacy isn’t just a legal concern.
+It’s a design requirement.
 As organizations become increasingly data-driven, dashboard creators must prioritize compliance with regulations like GDPR and HIPAA.
 Whether you’re handling customer data in Europe or patient data in the U.S., one thing is clear: compliance isn’t optional.

 So, how do you build dashboards that deliver insights without risking costly penalties?